dlui220/classwork/systems/notes.md

 1.semctl
-   - control the sempahore, including:
+   - control the semaphore, including:
       - setting the semaphore value
       - removing the semaphore
       - getting the current value